NOSTVA/usps-v2/README.md

 ## 1. Purchase (domestic/international shipping label).
-Seller update the order's information with the following inputs:
+Provide a form to the seller in order to update the Order's shipping information:
 1. Incase of purchacing a Domestic Label.

 ```javascript